My story

 Seagram's CEO, the young and often criticised Edgar Bronfman Jr, had recently acquired MCA/Universal.
 Their smaller music operations were merged with PolyGram's larger businesses and renamed Universal Music Group.
 Already owning a major film studio, Bronfman saw no reason to continue investment in PolyGram Film, so it was absorbed into Universal Pictures.
 My opportunity back in London evaporated, and I was temporarily left high and dry in Madrid.

 The new leadership of UMG went through an exercise to decide which PolyGram staff they wanted to hang onto.
 Fortunately I was put in the 'keep' bucket.
 For reasons I never fully understood, they flew Fiona and me out to Los Angeles and gave us the VIP treatment for a whole week to persuade us to move there.
-It would have been rude to say no, not least because the alternative was redundancy, so in March 1999 we moved to 'Hollywood'.
+We were flattered, but there was surprisngly little focus on what the job requirements were.
+It would have been rude to turn down the opportunity, and the alternative was redundancy, so in March 1999 we moved to 'Hollywood'.

 Los Angeles (1999-2000)